 But others may have negative unconscious feelings about money like “Here we are again.
 No money.
 It will always be this way.” or even “I don’t deserve to have money.”
 Though the same person might tell you “Of course I deserve money.”
 It’s a deep, complicated relationship.

-So what can you do now to make friends with your money?
+How do you make friends with money?

 Again from Dorlee’s article, she asks: “Which money messages would you like to adjust to better fit the person you are as an adult, and the goals you would like to achieve?”
 So perhaps a great first step is awareness — recognizing where your doubts and fears are.

 While I’m not a therapist (and for some folks therapy might be a useful exploration), here are some suggestions as to where you might start changing your relationship with money: